UstyuzhaninAV/grafana/README.md

-# Docker image for docker hub with all plugins aviable at grafana.net
+# Docker image for docker hub, with all plugins aviable on grafana.net